UFOooX/iOSAACStreamPlayer/README.md

 [View in Source](x-source-tag://AACAudioFormatDescriptionCreating)

-## Most important thing, AVAudioSampleBufferRenderer want naked AAC packets, without ADTS headers.
+## Most important thing, AVSampleBufferAudioRenderer want naked AAC packets, without ADTS headers.

 - Important: For sampleBuffer building, you should use size array, or packet descriptions to indicate each packet's length.